Facs

 Transcript

 [528] We can call it the immediate awareness of the ethical principles in ourselves.
 From this immediate awareness they distinguished the human conscience, which may be erroneous, but which acts on the basis of this awareness.
 Now this includes a lot of important consequences.
-The one is that it is possible for the philosopher or theologian to develop, in terms of pure reason, the laws and principles of a, the law of b---freedom, equality, justice to everybody, and many others.
+The one is that it is possible for the philosopher or theologian to develop, in terms of pure reason, the laws and principles of a, the law of b---c, equality, justice to everybody, and many others.

 in the Western world and for the whole support America gives, for instance, to India, which, if the anti-conceptual ideology is NOT accepted by the Indian people---if Rome had its way--- would lead to a corresponding increase of the population and other permanency of the misery.
-Therefore the whole problem is not a theoretical problem alone; it's a problem of practical decisions of greatest importance for world history as well as for the misery and happiness of
+Therefore the whole problem is not a theoretical problem alone; it's a problem of practical decisions of greatest importance for world i as well as for the misery and happiness of

 Register